LORI DUNN SCRATCHBOARD ART

 What is Scratchboard?

 Scratchboard art is a form of direct engraving on a specially prepared board.
 The boards consists of three layers of material.
-The base is hardboard that has a layer of white kaolin clay applied to it.
+The base is a treated hardboard that has a layer of white porcelain (kaolin) clay applied to it.
 The clay is then sanded smooth and a layer of black ink is applied over top.
-The image is etched one “scratch” at a time using an extremely fine tool such as a scalpel or exacto blade.
+The image is etched one “scratch” at a time using an extremely fine tool such as a scalpel or x-acto blade.
 The black is removed to reveal the white clay beneath.

 These clayboard engravings are considered by many artists to be one of the most difficult of mediums to master.
-It takes a very steady hand to maintain the correct pressure required to etch each fine line to a particular depth.
-Mistakes are not easily corrected – they cannot be erased or painted over!
+Mistakes are not easily corrected and elements cannot be repositioned once the work is underway.
 It is one of the only forms of two dimensional media that is subtractive, as material is removed rather than added.
 Artists must work in reverse of classical artistic training in that they are rendering highlighted areas only.
 Tonal variations are achieved by the depth of etching as well as how much surface area is removed.
+It takes a very steady hand to maintain the correct pressure required to etch each fine line to a particular depth.

-Many hours are spent on each scratchboard artwork and they may take months to complete.
-Lori Dunn uses professional grade clayboards that are completely archival, of museum quality and highly resistant to fading from sunlight.
-Finished works are sprayed with a UV resistant varnish to further protect the image.
+Many hours are spent on each scratchboard artwork and they may take weeks or months to complete.
+Lori Dunn uses professional grade clayboards that are completely archival, of museum quality and lightfast.
+These panels are humidity and warp resistant.
+Finished works are sprayed with 4 -6 coats of a UV resistant varnish to further protect the image.